pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 ## Learning Theories or Pedagogical Models Used

-### Constructionism: Learning Through Artifact Creation
+### Constructionism

-Constructionism, developed by Seymour Papert, posits that learning occurs most powerfully when learners design, build, and refine tangible, meaningful artifacts in the world.
+Constructionism posits that learning occurs most powerfully when learners design, build, and refine tangible, meaningful artifacts in the world.

 Evidence of constructionist learning can be seen from the course outcomes: by the end of the semester, I had learned nearly every concept required for the final written exam while referring to no written sources and attending only about half the lectures.
 The learning happened primarily through the project and assignments, not through instruction.

 Learning followed a bricolage model, characteristic of authentic programming work.
 I would design or implement a feature, observe the restrictions and benefits that the feature provided after implementation, and based on that observation, either add another feature or improve the existing implementation.

-### Cognitive Apprenticeship: Guided Development of Complex Skills
+### Cognitive Apprenticeship

 Cognitive apprenticeship, articulated by Collins, Brown, and Newman, describes how learners acquire complex skills through observation, guided practice, and progressively increased responsibility within an authentic domain.
-The compilers course exhibits these components of cognitive apprenticeship:
+The course exhibits these components of cognitive apprenticeship:

 - Global Before Local (Modeling at Scale) : On the first day, students were shown complete PL implementations from previous years.
 - Modeling Through Worked Examples : Code and pseudocode for basic tasks